 At CHEO bravery often comes in small packages.
 The most courageous souls facing the hardest struggles are found in children like Aidan Warren, a little boy who used all of his strength to regain his health and get back to living his best life.
-Now seven years old, Aidan approaches a lumbar puncture or other painful procedure head on.
+Now eight years old, Aidan approaches a lumbar puncture or other painful procedure head on.
 His trick?
 A mantra.
 He closes his eyes and lightly beats a clenched fist to his chest saying, “I summon Brave Aidan!”
 And it works.
 Every time.
 His parents, Jacquie and Jeff have been in awe of their boy since he was diagnosed in March, 2018 with ALL: Pre-B Cell acute lymphoblastic leukemia.

 Aidan’s flu-like symptoms and recurrent strep throat that winter gave way to unexplained fevers, headaches, leg pains and lethargy.
 “One morning, he was this strange, grey colour,” Jacquie recalls with a shudder.
 “We knew it was beyond growing pains and a bad cold and flu season.”
 Aidan went to the family doctor for bloodwork and their lives changed forever.